 Magnum wine racks usually hold big Champagne, Turley and magnum bottles.
 These racks are designed to hold large scale bottles that range from 3 916 inches to 4 inches wide.

 Display bottles with their labels in full view with a wall-mounted metal rack such as the Vintage View Magnum rack.
 Wine bottles are stored sideways at the perfect angle to preserve your wines and protect the corks.
 These metal racks can be installed on drywall as well on most other surfaces.

 Looking for an affordable, easy-to-customize option?
 Try the Country Pine Scallop Rack or the Bamboo Scallop Rack.
 Both of these 18-bottle racks are easy to assemble, featuring interlocking crossbars and a modular design that can be stacked to fit your needs.
 As your collection grows, you can add another rack.

 If you have a specific vision on how you want to build out your wine storage, a customized wine rack may be the best option for you.
 Custom wine racks give you more flexibility on the type of wine rack that fits your needs.
 Customizing your own storage unit may be a great solution if you have a large quantity of wine bottles of various shapes and sizes.

 Depending on the type of wine storage unit you have, you may be able to remove shelves to create more space.
-If you have wine bottles that are too wide in diameter, this could be a quick fix to make more room.
+If you have a wine bottle that is too wide in diameter, this could be a quick fix to make more room.
 Sometimes less is more!